 Carl's dealing with a back that's killing him, and a rival officer named Charlie who has a monster ego.
 So when the precinct's annual dance contest approaches, Carl and partner Harriette decide to teach Charlie a lesson or two in humility.

 An unlicensed Eddie wants to impress girlfriend Jolene with his driving skills ... and winds up crashing the car through the front of the house!
-When Carl demands an explanation, Urkel takes the fall.
-The nerd's parents are so outraged that they decide to send him off to military school.
+When Carl demands an explanation, Urkel takes the fall, only to find that his parents are so outraged that they decide to send him off to military school.
 Will Urkel get to finish giving Laura his classic farewell speech before Eddie admits what really happened?

 Carl wants Eddie to come along on a ride-along program, but the younger Winslow is more interested in girls, singing rock songs and modeling.
 Carl's disappointment turns to dismay when Urkel gladly volunteers to ride along.
 Urkel (of course) unwittingly does everything to make Carl's job frustrating, then disobeys his orders to stay in the car while Carl is staking out a robbery suspect in a stockyard.
 Carl and Urkel find themselves locked in a boxcar ... which gives them ample opportunity to learn about each other and time for Carl to realize Eddie isn't quite ready ...